YikaiHao/DSC180_Webpage/index.md

 There is lots of future exploration that can be done based on current results.
 For example, we can implement the multi-kernel idea to combine high accuracy models together in order to improve our overall accuracy.
 The reducing API by using TF-IDF can also be applied to other research areas while we want to save time complexity.
 New matrix with return types as its element also performs well on test accuracy.
 Thus, some further studies can be done on this feature.
 We can also extract out most common applications which are misclassified and understand the reason behind it.

 ## Reference
+[1] Hou, Shifu and Ye, Yanfang and Song, Yangqiu and Abdulhayoglu, Melih.
+2017.
+HinDroid: An Intelligent Android Malware Detection System Based on Structured Heterogeneous Information Network.

+[2] Mikolov, Tomas and Corrado, Greg and Chen, Kai and Dean, Jeffrey.
+2013.
+Efficient Estimation of Word Representations in Vector Space.

+[3] Grover, Aditya and Leskovec, Jure.
+2016. node2vec: Scalable Feature Learning for Networks.

+[4] Dong, Yuxiao and Chawla, Nitesh and Swami, Ananthram.
+2017. metapath2vec: Scalable Representation Learning for Heterogeneous Networks